 In the early part of the year it was waiting with, and on, my mom as she entered fully into dying.
 I had brought several knitting projects with me because I always bring projects down to my parents' house to work on, often times more than I could ever do in the week or two I plan to stay.
 Dad sometimes teases me about the number of bags or boxes in my car, but he also helps me carry them in the house when I arrive.

-As I have elsewhere, I found certain types of knitting a great antidote to waiting to do the Next Thing for Mom.
+elsewhere, I found certain types of knitting a great antidote to waiting to do the Next Thing for Mom.
 I could feel like I was getting something done and keep my mind active, even as I was waiting for Mom to express her next request.

 Several times she said variations on "I'm sorry to interrupt your work…" before asking me for help or to get her something.
 My answer was always that the project was only to fill time between requests, I was there for her first and foremost.
 We eventually agreed that she could say she was sorry for interrupting me as often as she wanted, as long as she went ahead and asked for what she needed with worrying.
 It sounds strange now, but it worked for us.